Real Estate Investing

 What is a real estate investment trust?

-Real estate investment trusts or REITs own and operate income-producing real estate or related assets.
-Assets include office buildings, apartment buildings, hotels, warehouses, mortgages, loans, etc.
+Real estate investment trusts (REITs) own and operate income-producing real estate or related assets.
+These include office buildings, apartment buildings, hotels, warehouses, mortgages, and loans.

-The REIT's purpose is to buy or develop properties and operate them as part of its investment portfolio.
+The REIT aims to buy or develop properties and operate them as part of its investment portfolio.

-REITs allow an investor to earn a share of the income produced through real estate or related assets ownership.
+REITs allow an investor to earn a share of the income produced through the ownership of real estate or related assets.
 The REIT's investors don't need to buy commercial real estate themselves.
 By owning REIT shares, investors benefit most from owning real estate.

 Two main types of REITs.